pubcore/ui-resource/README.md

 		})

 ## Examples

 		import uiConfig from 'pubcore-ui-resource'
 		var C = {
 			key1: {obj:'test'},
   		key2: [4,5,6],
   		key3: 'a,b,c'
 		}

 		//Will log [4,5,6] and if postUri service exists on dev will also write
 		//a default {key1:[1,2,3]} into config.json file
 		console.log(
 			uiConfig(
 				C,
 				'key1',
-		[1,2,3] // default which will be written in config.json file, only on Dev system )
+				[1,2,3] //default which will be written in config.json file, only on Dev system )
 		)